RenukaChinni/SiteWideBanner/README.md

-## Background

-This is a new software as a service application which allows users to give automated coding interviews.
-At the moment, there are no features implemented and there's a lot of work to do!

 # Banner

 We want to communicate some important announcements to the users of application with the help of a site-wide banner.
 It allows multiple announcements, and no two consecutive banners have the same color.
 Once a user closes a banner, it would not be shown again.